adjust/cocos2dx_sdk/doc/android/eclipse.md

 Adjust2dx::trackEvent(adjustEvent);
 ```

-When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
+When you set a currency token, Adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
 Read more about [currency conversion here][currency-conversion].

 You can read more about revenue and event tracking in the [event tracking guide][event-tracking].